Large deviation principles for convolutional Bayesian neural networks: Main results

-Within a Bayesian framework, in order to carry out any inferential task, one specifies a prior distribution on the parameters $\CW$, denoted by $P_{n,\mathrm{prior}}(d\CW)$, together with a likelihood function describing the observation process.
-The posterior distribution of the parameters $\CW$ given the observations can then be derived and employed for inference.
+Within a Bayesian framework, to perform any inferential task, a prior distribution is specified on the parameters $\CW$, denoted by $P_{n,\mathrm{prior}}(d\CW)$, together with a likelihood function describing the observation process.
+The posterior distribution of the parameters $\CW$ given the observations can then be derived and used for inference.

 The \emph{likelihood of the labels given the inputs and the outputs}